dkelly255/PP4-Fantasy-Football-Centre/TESTING.md

 ## 6. Accessibility Testing

 The DevTools suite, and Lighthouse were used to audit the site's accessibility and found the only initial accessiblity deficiencies in the site were generally driven by Search Engine Optimisation and in some cases, Accessibility.
-The pre-SEO adjusted Lighthouse scores (with SEO deficiency) are shown below for reference
+The finalized accessibility scoring for each page in the site are shown below with the results of the focus on meeting accessbility guidelines ensuring all scores green and in the 90%-100% range.

 - Homepage Lighthouse Scores: